tmtxt/tmtxt.github.com/_posts/2014-03-20-nodejs-internationalization-in-express-with-i18n-i18n-2.md

 {% endhighlight %}

 After that, add these config line into your `app.js` file.
-Remember to add it after you loaded the `cookieParser`.
+Remember to add it after you have loaded the `cookieParser`.

 {% highlight js %}
 app.use(express.cookieParser('your secret here')); // put the config after this line